CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 [FastAPI](https://fastapi.tiangolo.com) is one of these new frameworks for developing web APIs that has been gaining popularity over the last few years.
 If you are planning on doing web development with Python now or in the future, it would be a good idea to be familiar with it.

+In this tutorial, you'll build an API for a database of remote working locations using FastAPI.
+Coding Nomads are always in need of good coffee and wifi while on the road.
+With this API, you can ask your friends from all over the world to submit their favorite places so that you'll always know the best place to go no matter where you are.

 In this article you will:

  * Create a new FastAPI project from scratch.
  * Create an API for fellow coding nomads to submit remote working locations.
  * Save the app's data to a real database using an ORM.

+Get ready to build your tool to locate the best remote working locations for your fellow travelers, and learn to use the modern Python FastAPI library on the way.

 ## Setting up the Project